ChatGPT AI: Guess a Historical Figure (Difficulty: 3)

 Introduction

-In the previous tutorials, you learned how to build a simple chat app with ChatGPT.
+In the previous tutorial, you learned how to build a simple chat app with ChatGPT.
 In this tutorial, we will build a learning game called “Who Am I?”.
 We will make ChatGPT pretend it is a historical figure, and have the user guess who that person is:

 You will find that there is almost no code change, and most of the work is in rewriting the prompt.
 This may change how you think about “coding”.
-A new skill is needed if you want to build fun projects using ChatGPT: writing great prompts to get ChatGPT to do exactly what you want.
+A new skill is needed if you want to build fun projects using ChatGPT: writing great prompts to get ChatGPT to do precisely what you want.
 In a way, you just need a new prompt to build a new app!

 Step 1 - Create a Starting Project